ficus-li/gitLearning/readme.txt

 first commit
 creat dev
 test clone from remote
-add aline on branch dev
+add a line on branch dev
+add a line on branch issue_test